Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverDiscard.md

 Discards the move of the resources using "MoveResource Name" as input.

-### Example 3: Discards the move of the resources using "SourceARMID" as input
+### Example 3: Discards the move of the resources using "SourceARMID" as input.
 ```powershell
 PS C:\>  Invoke-AzResourceMoverDiscard -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/PSDemoRM/providers/Microsoft.Network/networkSecurityGroups/PSDemoVM-nsg') -MoveResourceInputType "MoveResourceSourceId"